farrerm/full_stack_demo/README.md

 Following execution, ec2 instance writes data to DynamoDB Completion Table and is terminated by Lambda function.
 <br><br>

-For local installation, I am not sure of the steps.
-You would need to install various aws libraries.
-You would need to install reources for the front end.
-The Lambdas all use TypeScript.
-Each one is structured as its own TypeScript project.
-However, it turns out that only the relevant 'index.ts' file is used by the Lambda.
-Regardless, it was nice to embed these in their own TypeScript projects for development.

-Certain values such as table names are hardcode, and would need to be replaced as appropriate.
+For local installation and testing, keep in mind that certain values such as table names are hardcode, and would need to be replaced as appropriate.
+This project was written to run on my own AWS infrastructure, and I have not tested its portability by running it on other infrastructure.

-Importantly, none of this will work without the correct AWS permissions.
+Nevertheless, I would generally describe project dependencies as follows: cdk stack: node.js and TypeScript.
+frontend: ReactJS
+Lambda folders: node.js and TypeScript.

 For sources, I made extensive use of Google, Stack Overflow and AWS documentation.